East Rockingham Waste to Energy: Overview

-At the time of approval in January 2020, two other waste-to-energy plants were approved for construction in Western Australia, the Kwinana Waste to Energy Plant which will use the same incineration technology as the East Rockingham plant and will be located 4.5 km away, and a plant in Port Headland, which will use a low temperature gasification technology.
+At the time of approval in January 2020, two other waste-to-energy plants were approved for construction in Western Australia, the Kwinana Waste to Energy Plant which will use the same incineration technology as the East Rockingham plant and will be located 4.5 km away, and a plant in Port Hedland, which will use a low temperature gasification technology.
 Of these three plants, the Kwinana one was the first to start construction, in 2018, and is scheduled to be larger than the East Rockingham facility, designed for 400,000 t of waste and scheduled to produce 36 MW of power.

 Located on a 10 ha site, the East Rockingham Waste to Energy facility will include a bottom ash treatment plant as part of the requirement to achieve the required landfill diversion.